CastillaLab/Plant-eDNA/README.md

 #### ALPHA DIVERSITY

-- **ALPHA DIVERSITY COMPARISON ACROSS PLANT COMMUNITIES**: This folder contains the script used to compare species richness and Shannon-Wiener diversity indices across terrestrial, wetland, and aquatic plant communities from 22 study lakes.
+- **ALPHA DIVERSITY COMPARISON ACROSS PLANT COMMUNITIES**: This folder contains the script used to compare species richness and Shannon-Wiener diversity indices across terrestrial, wetland, and aquatic plant communities from 22 study lakes and reproduce Figure S4.
-- **ALPHA DIVERSITY MODEL SELECTION**: This folder contains the script used to evaluate the effects of lake and landscape characteristics on species richness and Shannon-Wiener diversity indices for terrestrial, wetland, and aquatic plant communities, using AIC-based model selection.
+- **ALPHA DIVERSITY MODEL SELECTION**: This folder contains the scripts used to evaluate the effects of sampling timing, lake characteristics, and landscape variables on species richness and Shannon–Wiener diversity indices of terrestrial, wetland, and aquatic plant communities using AIC-based model selection.

 #### BETA DIVERSITY